leolivier/cousins-matter/README.md

 Run `./clean_database.sh`

 # To use a docker image
-* Either build it from source (at the roor of the project) `docker build -t cousins-matter .`
+* Either build it from source (at the root of the project) `docker build -t cousins-matter .`
 * Or pull it from docker hub
  `docker pull leolivier/cousins-matter`